Surfing Panama - A Surfer's Paradise

 Riomar Surf Camp Panama

-RMSC is located at Playa Rio Mar in the town of San Carlos, Panama, 1 hour from Panama City.
-In this region of Panama,there are more than 18 different surf spots within 20 minute drive from our camp RMSC.
+RMSC is located at Playa Rio Mar in San Carlos, Panama, 1 hour from Panama City.
+In this Panama region, there are more than 18 different surf spots within a 20 minute drive from our camp RMSC.

-RMSC is a great starting point for surfing trip in the uncrowded waves of Central America.
-The beach break is a 2 minute walk and the right point break a 10 minute walk.
+RMSC is a great starting point for a surfing trip in the uncrowded waves of Central America.
+The beach break is a 2-minute walk, and the right end breaks a 10-minute walk.